How to upload Test Cases into Test Steps Designer

 Uploading a Test Case directly into Solution Documentation

-With FB SP3 you can now upload Test Cases directly into SolDoc via the attribute attribute “SolDoc Path Occ ID”.
+Since FB SP3 you can upload Test Cases directly into SolDoc via the attribute attribute “SolDoc Path Occ ID”.
 In the CSV file you just maintain the Occurence ID of the node where you want to upload the test case.
 But how do you get this ID?

 - Navigate to Solution Documentation (transaction SolDoc)